booniepepper/hello/README.md

 For Python, Nuitka is used to get a more optimized runtime to better compete with the speeds of C, Forth, and Haskell.

-In the real world, Python, Racket, and Forth (and similar languages) are generally used in their interpreted form
+In the real world, Python, Racket, and Forth (and similar languages) are generally used in their interpreted form.